lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/carbonnanotube.rst

 .. container:: hatnote

-   In this tutorial, the breaking of the bonds of a carbon nanotube under extreme deformation is simulated.
+    Breaking of the bonds of a carbon nanotube under extreme deformation

 ..  container:: justify

-   The main aspect of this tutorial is that a reactive force field (airebo) is used.
+    In this tutorial, a reactive force field (airebo) is used to simulate the breaking of C-C bonds during the plastic deformation of a carbon nanotube.

-   This force field allows one to simulate the formation and breaking of chemical bonds between the atoms of a structure.
+    Reactive force fields like airebo and reaxff (see :ref:`reax-silica-label`) allow one to simulate the formation and breaking of chemical bonds between the atoms of a structure.

 .. figure:: figures/carbonnanotube/cnt_dark.png
     :alt: carbon nanotube image in vacuum